- Home to DLR

 Refusal of Interviews or Job Offers, No Shows etc.

-Please report individuals who refuse to interview or to accept a suitable job offer, do not show up for work, etc., to the Reemployment Assistance (RA) Division at RAFraud@state.sd.us.
-If the individual has been receiving unemployment benefits, an investigation may result in the loss of those benefits.
+Please report individuals who refuse to interview or to accept a suitable job offer, do not show up for work, etc., to the Reemployment Assistance (RA) Division using the Employer Reporting No Shows or Refusal of Work/Interviews form and email to RAFraud@state.sd.us.
+If the individual has been receiving reemployment assistance benefits, an investigation may result in the loss of those benefits.

 Example Scenarios to Report: